grahamblevins/laravel-assets/README.md

 );
 ```

-To include all stylesheets and scripts for the current environment:
+The following example includes all scrtips and stylesheets defined in `assets.php`.

 ```html
 <html>